Fillbob/WorkoutChallenge/README.md

 # Workout Challenge 2026

 A production-ready Next.js app for the Jan 1–Mar 31, 2026 workout challenge.
 It uses Supabase (Postgres, Auth, Storage) for data and Vercel for deployment.
-Proof photos stay private with RLS and signed URLs, while the public site exposes only aggregate stats and display names.
+Participants self-report completions while the public site exposes only aggregate stats and display names.

 ## Stack
 - Next.js (App Router) + TypeScript